EXP-code/EXP-docs/faq.rst

    Our `repo <https://github.com/EXP-code/EXP-apptainer>`_ also gives an `hpccm` recipe for an Ubuntu image.
 The container includes EXP and pyEXP with AstroPy, NumPy, Matplotlib, and mpi4py.
-EXP in this container has been tested but remains experimental (esp. for pyEXP.
+EXP in this container has been tested but remains experimental (esp. for pyEXP).
    Please provide feedback and bug reports on this and please consider contributing your working recipe to `our EXP repo
    <https://github.com/EXP-code/EXP-apptainer>`_!